Sanusihassan/flex-system/readme.md

 `$direction` = \[`start`, `end`, `center`\].

-`start` is the default value. and it's used only from medium and up.
+`start` is the default value. and it can be used from medium and up.

 The `.space-$direction` or `.{$breakpoint}sp-$direction` classes are used to distribute available space in the main axis.